Siddharth2808/GameSpace/README.md

 # GameSpace

-If you want to see the deployed version of this project, you can check it out by visiting this [link](http://gamespace-app.herokuapp.com/).
+You are requested to see the deployed version of this project, you can check it out by visiting this [link](http://gamespace-app.herokuapp.com/).

 ## About the project